Bharbhunja (Hindu): Origin

-The Bharbhunja derive their name from the Hindi word bhun (भुन), which means parch, and the community was involved with parching grain.
-They were said to have originally belonged to the Agarwal caste, but split off from them when they took to parching grain.
+The Bharbhunja derive their name from the Hindi word bhun (भुन), which means parch, and the Bharbhunja community was involved with the occupation of parching grain.

+The Bharbhunja were said to have originally belonged to the Agarwal caste, but split off from them when they took to parching grain.
 There is no intermarriage between the two communities now.
 The majority of the Bharbhunja are Hindu, except a section in Gujarat and Uttar Pradesh, who form a separate community of Muslim Bharbhunja.
 A small number reside in Punjab and Haryana.
 Those in Haryana and Punjab speak Punjabi.

 In Maharashtra, there are three distinct communities of the Bharbhunja, the Bhad Bhunjari, the Pardeshi Bhunjari and the Bhoi Bhunjari.
 All the three groups claim their origin from different regions, with Bhad Bhunjari claiming their origin from Gujarat, the Pardeshi from Madhya Pradesh, and the Bhoi from Rajasthan.
 Each of these groups is endogamous, and do not intermarry.
 They are also separated by language, with the Bhad Bhunjari still speaking Gujarati, while the other groups speak Marathi.
 The Bharbhunja are now found mainly in the districts of Nasik, Pune, Thane, Ahmednagar and the city of Mumbai.

 Present circumstances

 The traditional work of the Bharbhunja is the parching and selling of parched grain.
 Like other occupational castes, the community has seen a decline in their traditional occupation.
-A majority of the community are now wage labourers, with a small number being petty businessmen and some have become engineers, doctors, and some are now well settled in abroad.
+A majority of the community are now wage labourers, with a small number being small businessmen and some have become engineers, doctors, and some are now well settled in abroad.
 However, the decline in their traditional occupation has not seen a weakening of their identity.
 The community remains endogamous, and practices clan exogamy.
 Furthermore, there is no intermarriage between Sikh and Hindu Bharbhunja, and the two are now practically distinct communities.

 The Maharashtra Bharbhunja are still involved in their traditional occupation of selling parched grain.
 A significant numbers are now businessmen, and they were one of the few artisan castes to have made the change over to modern economy fairly successfully.
 A few of their clans are the Parmar, Powar, Parotia, Jadhav, Shinde and Chowhan, which are also used as surnames.